top of page

 Musgrave Watson is best known for his public works, including one of the panels on Nelson's Column and the pediment sculpture of the Victoria Rooms, Bristol, but he died young and relatively few works remain.

-While not in too poor a condition, the Portland stone frieze has been neglected in recent years with undergrowth growing onto the stonework and new cracks appearing.
-The project will include cleaning trials, grout and mortar repairs and a lime-based shelter coat on the whole frieze.
-The setting of the frieze will also be enhanced through improvements to the landscaping.
+While not in too poor a condition, the Portland stone frieze had been neglected in recent years with undergrowth growing onto the stonework and new cracks appearing.
+The project has so far included cleaning trials, grout and mortar repairs and a lime-based shelter coat on the whole frieze, works will be completed in spring 2025.
+The setting of the frieze will also be enhanced through improvements to the landscaping and a community landscaping day is taking place on February 8th 2025.
 Islington Council have committed to attending to the overgrown garden and flower beds to protect the frieze going forward.

 whitechapel 2.jpg